 The steam cycle which is drawn in T-s or i-s diagram gives real image about a way of transformation energy and energy flows:

-As heat resource for the steam cycle is possible use wide types of resources (fossil fuels, biomass fuels, solar energy, nuclear energy etc), because the steam cycle is the cycle with external heat transfer.
+The steam cycle is the cycle with external heat transfer, therefore is possible use wide types of resources of heat (fossil fuels, biomass fuels, solar energy, nuclear energy etc).

 Brayton cycle is performed through several equipments.
-These equipments form an assembly respectively turboset with compression section (turbocompressor) and expansion section (turbine) and as the working fluid is gas.
-The cycle is usually performed as open cycle (an exchange of the working gas with surroundings similar such as in case piston combustion engines), therefore this turboset is called as combustion turbine.
+These equipments form a turboset with compression section (turbocompressor) and expansion section (turbine) and as the working fluid is gas.
+The cycle is usually performed as open cycle (an exchange of the working gas with surroundings), therefore this turboset is called as combustion turbine.
 The combustion turbines are wide used machines in airplane as a drive jet engine and in power industry.
 The combustion turbines are wide use machines in airplane as driver jet engine and in power industry.

 The atmospheric air is sucked and compressed to pressure p2 by the compressor section for case the open cycle.
 The pressurized air is mixed with fuel (flammable fluid) at pressure p2 inside the combustion chamber, where it continuously burns.
 The exhaust gas are rejected to chimney at the end of the expansion.